Skip to content

 4. site visits

 The main methodology used for data collection remained phone calls to pre-identified contacts, usually property managers or owners.
-Respondents were encouraged to provide CMHC’s survey team with administrative data through rent rolls or preformatted Microsoft® Excel® templates.
+We encouraged respondents to provide CMHC’s survey team with administrative data through rent rolls or preformatted Microsoft® Excel® templates.

 In most provinces, the survey is a census of all social and affordable rental housing structures.
-Québec is the exception, where only cooperatives, non-profits and some para-municipal administered buildings were included (structures managed by the Société d’habitation du Québec were excluded).
+It is important to note that purpose-built market rental structures or units are not included in this survey frame.
+In Québec, only cooperatives, non-profits and some para-municipal administered buildings were included (structures managed by the Société d’habitation du Québec were excluded).
 We will continue to expand the coverage of this survey in future cycles.

 Definitions

-Rents charged for units in Social and Affordable Rental Housing structures are determined in many different ways.
+Rent mechanism: Rents charged for units in Social and Affordable Rental Housing structures are determined in many ways.
 They could be set:

 • to cover the costs of operating the building